A manifestation of order and beauty in nature is called symmetry.

 The advent of particle accelerators

-The first particle accelerators were built in the late 1920s, although particle physics mostly developed after the Second World War.
+The first particle accelerators were built in the late 1920s, although particle physics developed mainly after the Second World War.

 The purpose of these machines is to create beams of particles, accelerate them to speeds close to the speed of light, and make them collide with each other.